 - Wash the outboard motor body using fresh water.
-For further information, see page 32. - Disconnect the fuel line from the motor or shut off the fuel cock, if equipped. - Remove the engine top cowling and silencer cover.
-Remove the propeller. - Install the outboard motor on the test tank.
+NOTICE: Do not spray water into the air intake.
+[ECM01840] For further information, see page 38. - Disconnect the fuel line from the motor or shut off the fuel cock, if equipped. - 3.
+Remove the engine top cowling and silencer cover.
+Remove the propeller. - 4.
+Install the outboard motor on the test tank.
 Fill the tank with fresh water to above the level of the anti-cavitation plate.
+NOTICE: If the fresh water level is below the level of the anti-cavitation plate, or if the water supply is insufficient, engine seizure may occur.
+[ECM00291]